coder/docs/guides/deployments/podman.md

    With the above template policy, all workspaces will acquire a FUSE device, which enables Podman to operate in rootless mode.

+## For systems running AppArmor and SELinux

+Running Podman in rootless mode requires a FUSE device to implement the overlay filesystem (fuse-overlayfs) in unprivileged mode.
+The following directions work by mounting the FUSE device from the host into workspace containers, which conflicts with the isolation provided by SELinux and AppArmor.

+For systems running AppArmor (typically Debian- and Ubuntu-derived systems), please disable AppArmor before proceeding.

+For systems running SELinux (typically Fedora-, CentOS-, and Red Hat-based systems), please disable SELinux or set it to `permissive` mode.

 ## Testing